 Is there a provision within the legalisation to include a rouge data base for landlords?

 Yes, there will be a new provision.
 Including a database of rouge landlords and property agents to the public.
 The database is to be maintained by the local authority but is not currently available for tenants to view.
-The new provision will allow tenants to contact the local authority.
+The new provision within the renters reform will allow tenants to contact the local authority.
 Also, find out who their rouge landlords are and how they will have a right to redress.

 Will this affect the future of Buy to lets?

-There is a high possibility that this is going to affect lenders within the property market.
+There is a high possibility that the renters reform is going to affect lenders within the property market.
 Where swift re-possessions are required, or people are in default.
 The current notices of section 8 arrears can make it long and slow for landlords.
 Therefore, serving a section 21 is much easier.
 There are possibilities that lenders might start to look at buy-to let loans in a completely different way.
 This means larger deposits to be put down.

 Do not hesitate to ask our advice on how we think that this might affect the property market.
 The government have clearly decided to push this bill through as quickly as is possible.
 They are keen to roll the provisions out as soon as is possible.
 It is currently going through reading with the houses of commons.
 There will be various amendments throughout the readings of the bill before it comes into legislation.